 No. The Fellowship Council is a Fellowship accreditation association and is a completely separate entity from the Foundation for Surgical Fellowships.
 To receive funding from the Foundation for Surgical Fellowships, you must apply directly to the Foundation by using the online application process.

 Will the FSF accept applications from ACGME accredited Fellowships?

 Fellowship Programs must be accredited by The Fellowship Council.
-Certain fellowship programs with ACGME accreditation, which do not receive CMS funding may also be considered.
+Certain fellowship programs with ACGME accreditation but which do not receive CMS funding may also be considered.

-If an institution is awarded a Fellowship grant, when will the money be received?
+If a fellowship program is awarded a grant, when will the money be received?

 Can the institution use Foundation funds for something other than a Minimally Invasive Surgical Fellowship?